Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ## Topological spatial relations

 Computationally, conducting queries based on topological spatial relations, such as detecting if a point is inside a polygon can be done in different ways, but most GIS software rely on something called *{term}`Dimensionally Extended 9-Intersection Model`* ([DE-9IM](https://en.wikipedia.org/wiki/DE-9IM) [^DE-9IM]).
 DE-9IM is an ISO and OGC approved standard and a fundamental framework in GIS that is used to describe and analyze spatial relationships between geometric objects ({cite}`Clementini_1993`).
 DE-9IM defines the topological relations based on the interior, boundary, and exterior of two geometric shapes and how they intersect with each other (see **Figure 6.31 and Figure 6.32**).
 When doing this, the DE-9IM also considers the dimensionality of the objects.
 Considering the dimensionality of geometric objects is important because it determines the nature of spatial relations, influences the complexity of interactions between objects, and defines topological rules.
-Typically the more dimensions the geometric object has, the more complex the geometry: The Point objects are 0-dimensional, LineString and LinearRing are 1-dimensional and Polygons are 2-dimensional (see Figure **6.31**).
+Typically the more dimensions the geometric object has, the more complex the geometry: The `Point` objects are 0-dimensional, `LineString` and `LinearRing` are 1-dimensional and `Polygon` objects are 2-dimensional (see Figure **6.31**).

 ![_**Figure 6.31**.
 Interior, boundary and exterior for different geometric data types.
 The data types can be either 0, 1 or 2-dimensional._](../img/DE-9IM_topology_interior_boundary_exterior.png)